-The County maintains a Debt Advisory Committee, consisting of the Assistant County Administrator or Budget Officer, Auditor/Controller, and Treasurer/Tax Collector/County Clerk.
-The Committee provides analyses and recommendations to the Board for policy implementation and oversight.
+The County maintains a Debt Advisory Committee, consisting of the Assistant County Administrator, Auditor/Controller, and Treasurer/Tax Collector/County Clerk.
+The committee provides analyses and recommendations to the Board for policy implementation and oversight.

 The County establishes fund accounts to manage and budget resources for the payment of interest and principal for general long-term debt.
-The County also incurs debt when prudent to reduce future costs, such as pension obligation bonds.
+The County also incurs debt when prudent to reduce future costs such as pension obligation bonds.